 My first released home recording, this is a fuzzy sounding eight track creation.
 The songs were gathered over about ten years.
 Thank you Anna Bolm and Colin Peden for lending your voices and suggestions.

 This was a band Brian Moss from the Ghost and I started in February of 2013.
 With Kevin McCracken, founder of the company Social Imprints, and bassist Colin Peden, we started writing an E.P. that spring.
-We recorded at Louder Studios with Tim Green, perhaps my favorite recording session ever.
-Thank you Kevin for making that happen.
+We recorded at Louder Studios with Tim Green.
 Schedule conflicts, a weird feeling of repeating history, and Anna and my departing San Francisco ended this short but sweet musical moment.
 Shocking no punk band had ever named itself Caught.

 *The Tight Phantomz (2005- 2007).
 A throwback to big hair high leg kicks, the Phantomz was a revolving door of Chicago musicians.
 The Chicago Tribune mentioned our disastrous tour when the wheel flew off our van in Kansas.